 The rest of the paper is structured as follows: Section 2 reviews the related work in conditional information reveal systems and timed-release cryptography.
-Section 3 introduces a secure architecture for conditional information reveal systems using smart contracts and secret sharing.
 Section 4 presents a smart-contract-based timed-release cryptography system.
-Section 5 presents a new cryptographic protocol that secures the proposed system.
+Section 3 presents a new secret sharing protocol that secures the proposed system.
+Section 4 presents a smart-contract-based timed-release cryptography system.
+Section 5 applies the proposed architecture to secure general conditional information reveal systems using smart contracts and secret sharing.
 Section 6 shows the advantages of the proposed system compared to the existing methods.
 Section 7 showcases the applicability of the proposed system in an e-voting scenario and Section 8 concludes the paper with an outline of future work.